jitsi/handbook/docs/dev-guide/android-sdk.md

 In order to get the participantId, the `PARTICIPANT_JOINED` event should be listened for, which `data` includes the id and this should be stored somehow.

+##### TOGGLE_SCREEN_SHARE
+Sets the state of the localParticipant screen share according to the `enabled` parameter.
+Expects a `enabled` key on the intent extra with a boolean value.

+##### RETRIEVE_PARTICIPANTS_INFO
+Signals the SDK to retrieve a list with the participants information.
+The SDK will emit a PARTICIPANTS_INFO_RETRIEVED event.
+Expects a `requestId` key on the intent extra with a string value, this parameter will be present on the PARTICIPANTS_INFO_RETRIEVED event.

+##### OPEN_CHAT
+Opens the chat dialog.
+If a `to` key is present with a valid participantId, the private chat for that particular participant will be opened.

+##### CLOSE_CHAT
+Closes the chat dialog.
+Does not expect any extra value.

+##### SEND_CHAT_MESSAGE
+Sends a chat message, either a private one if a `to` key is present with a valid participantId and to everybody otherwise.
+Expects a `message` key with a string value.

 ## ProGuard rules